 In the 1890s German settlers had their Bethel church (1898) at Logan Reserve, and the cemetery became known as a Lutheran one.
 The church was demolished by a storm in 1936.

 The northern-most part of Logan Reserve, next to Waterford West, has a residential estate.
 Elsewhere is rural, although there is a Seventh Day Adventist church in Logan Reserve past the primary school.
-Until 2008 Logan Reserve was divided between Logan City and Beaudesert Road along School Road, and the census populations in 2006 were 1043 (Beaudesert) and 900 (Logan).
+Until 2008 Logan Reserve was divided between Logan City and Beaudesert Road along School Road.
 Logan Reserve is now entirely in Logan City.